straitie/VendingMachine/README.md

-# VendingMachine
+# VendingMachine - due 2/21/23

 ## Preview
-You can see what the output should look like by downloading [VendingMachine.jar](the .jar file) and running it on your machine.
+You can see what the output should look like by downloading [the .jar file](https://github.com/smithbwlhs/VendingMachine/blob/main/VendingMachine.jar) and running it on your machine.
+The vendor password in this file is smithb.

 Rubric can be found at [https://docs.google.com/spreadsheets/d/1SlEHHfy72EmRC_vLvn8VpBoPnC4vDDY5e_LBxEBDhxA/edit?usp=sharing](https://docs.google.com/spreadsheets/d/1SlEHHfy72EmRC_vLvn8VpBoPnC4vDDY5e_LBxEBDhxA/edit?usp=sharing)